diamorim/push_swap/README.md

-### Disorder metric
-In terms of recieved input, our program considers any time a larger number appears before a smaller number to be a 'mistake' aka an instance of disorder.

-Per the subject:
-- If the numbers are already in the right order, the disorder is 0.
-- If they are in the worst possible order, the disorder is 1.
-- Anything in between means your stack is partly sorted, but still messy.

-Our program measures disorder on a scale from 0 to 1 based on the number of mistakes
-	mistakes = 0
-	total_pairs = 0
-	for i from 0 to size(a)-1:
-		for j from i+1 to size(a)-1:
-			total_pairs += 1
-			if a[i] > a[j]:
-				mistakes += 1
-	return mistakes / total_pairs

-Program measures disorder before any sorting operations are made.

-This disorder metric is used by the adaptive algorithm -- which is the default algorithm for the program and can also be proactively selected by the user to sort the input.

 ## Algorithm requirements
 The program implements four distinct sorting strategies -- in order to sort the elements and deliver a completely sorted stack 'a'.